berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── description          TEXT                       -- Purpose description
 ├── is_active            BOOLEAN DEFAULT TRUE
 ├── created_at           TIMESTAMP DEFAULT NOW()
-├── created_by           INTEGER NOT NULL           -- FK → developer.id
+├── created_by           INTEGER NOT NULL           -- FK to developer.id
 ├── updated_at           TIMESTAMP DEFAULT NOW()
-└── updated_by           INTEGER NOT NULL           -- FK → developer.id
+└── updated_by           INTEGER NOT NULL           -- FK to developer.id

 Values (14 total):
 ├── theme: Research themes and storylines